valorkin/presentation-test-guidelines/xpdays-2014/index.md

 - **F**ast - tests should be able to be executed often
 ###- **I**solated - tests on their own cannot depend on external factors or on the result of another test
 ]

+???
+- **I**solated - tests on their own cannot depend on external factors or on the result of another test

 ---
 layout: false